Lexington-Innovations/Traice_ML_Code/Readme.txt

 # TRAICE ML

-## Step 1: Download the traice.sql data model file from sync repository.
+## Step 1: Download the traice.sql data model file from sync repository(traice-final).

 ## step 2: Clone this repository and rund the following command in the current directory terminal:
   For Windows users: